TMS and IV Ketamine Therapy: Two Effective PMDD Alternative Treatments

 Many women experience symptoms of PMS.
-But if you have PMDD, these symptoms are much worse and can have a serious impact on your life.
-Experiencing PMDD can make it difficult to work, socialize and have healthy relationships.
+But, if you have PMDD, these premenstrual symptoms are much worse, and can have a serious impact on your life.
+Premenstrual Dysphoric Disorder is a complex and often misunderstood medical condition that can make it difficult to work, socialize, and have healthy relationships.
 Fortunately, there are alternative treatments for PMDD that can help manage the physical and mental health symptoms.

 What is PMDD?

-Premenstrual dysphoric disorder is a type of severe and chronic premenstrual syndrome that is characterized by a range of emotional and physical symptoms every month.
+Premenstrual dysphoric disorder is a type of severe and chronic premenstrual syndrome characterized by a range of emotional and physical symptoms every month.
+PMDD affects about 3-8% of women and other menstruating individuals.
 Symptoms of PMDD appear during the week before menstruation and end within a few days after your period starts.
-These symptoms disrupt daily living tasks.
+When a person has PMDD, their physical and psychological symptoms are severe enough to disrupt daily living tasks.
 Symptoms of PMDD are so severe that women have trouble functioning at home, at work, and in relationships during this time.

 Physical Symptoms of PMDD: